docsforadobe/illustrator-scripting-guide/docs/scriptingApplescript/yourFirstScript.rst

 Your first Illustrator script
 ################################################################################

-The traditional first project in any programming language is displaying the message “Hello World!”
+The traditional first project in any programming language is displaying the message "Hello World!"
 In this example, you create a new Illustrator document, then add a text frame containing this message.
 Follow these steps: